jeremy-code/dotfiles/README.md

 ### iTerm2

-The [`iterm2`](iterm2) directory contains the iTerm2 dynamic profile configuration file [`profiles.json`](iterm2/profiles.json) for custom color schemes, theming, and other settings, which is symlinked to `~/Library/Application Support/iTerm2/DynamicProfiles`.
+The [`iterm2`](iterm2) directory contains the iTerm2 dynamic profile configuration file [`DynamicProfiles/profiles.json`](iterm2/DynamicProfiles/profiles.json) for custom color schemes, theming, and other settings, which is symlinked to `~/Library/Application Support/iTerm2/DynamicProfiles`.
+It also contains the [`Scripts`](iterm2/Scripts) directory for custom scripts to be used in iTerm2, such as setting the default profile to the aforementioned dynamic profile in [`Scripts/AutoLaunch/change_default_profile.py`](iterm2/Scripts/AutoLaunch/change_default_profile.py).

 ### Visual Studio Code